Vocal Maintenance on Tour

 Nebulize and Steam

-Controlling Humidity, especially when you are traveling to places with a drier climate, is key to a healthy voice.
-When the humidity is low, the vocal cords end up being dry and lose flexibility.
+Controlling humidity, especially when you are traveling to places with a drier climate, is key to a healthy voice.
+When the humidity is low, the vocal cords end up being dry, and they lose flexibility.
 This may be reflected in the lack of high falsetto notes in your range, or that some songs that sit in your passaggio may feel more laborious.

 When your voice feels dry, hydrate.
 Drinking water is always the best way to hydrate the voice, but it takes about 12-24 hours for the hydration to be reflected in your voice.
 Hence, a steamer or nebulizer can help with hydrating the voice in a pinch.
 No joke, some of my castmates keep their nebulizers backstage so they can nebulize their voices whenever they leave the stage in between scenes.